 Be the Change You Want to See

 Diversity, Equity, and Inclusion (DE&I) is one of the most important topics companies are addressing today.
 Iterators LLC has recognized DE&I since inception.

-Diversity, Equity, and Inclusion (DE&I) is one of the most important and timely topics companies are addressing today.
+Diversity, Equity, and Inclusion (DE&I) are among the most important and timely topics companies are addressing today.
 HR departments are actively recruiting diverse talent, and companies are hiring DE&I leaders and training managers to build inclusive teams.
 Iterators LLC has recognized DE&I since its inception and was founded in 2017 with the principle that people with diverse backgrounds enhance and strengthen software testing outcomes.

 Building trust and credibility are what businesses require to reduce barriers to projects.
 Iterators LLC is a certified woman-owned small business (WOSB) located in Boston, MA.
 Iterators' diversity of testers (women, neurodivergent, and BIPOC employees) augment the diversity of thought needed for every project we touch.

-Reviews on Clutch and Good Firms, along with reviews by the Digital team for the City of Boston https://www.boston.gov/news/wh...) where Accessibility testing Sec 508, WCAG AA, is being completed on the boston.gov website confirm our worth.
-We welcome business from small start-ups to large enterprise software projects.
+Reviews on Clutch and elsewhere confirm our quality.
+We welcome businesses from small start-ups to large enterprise software projects.
 We work with our clients at any stage of their projects, providing high-quality software testing, on-demand services, timely reports, and attentive service throughout the engagement.

 To learn more about what Iterators LLC can do for you, visit our Services page.